bhy0v587/Face-Rating-project/README.md

 The evaluation results (L1 Loss) of VGG11 model performing on fty and mty data are shown as follows:
 ![alt text](https://github.com/bhy0v587/Face-Rating-project/blob/master/result.png)

+From the results, the model can predict face rating scores from 0 to 1 within the loss of about 7.5% for both male and female face, which means our model can evaluate beauty of the face accurately.

+The following shows the prediction for other Asian faces (including me):